Norm Foster (playwright)

 The Playwrights Guild of Canada awarded him lifetime membership in 2016.

 In December 2016, Foster was named an Officer of the Order of Canada.

 In 2018, he was awarded the key to the city in St. Catharines, Ontario.

 He also acts, often in his own work.
-For example, he appears as Jonas in some productions of Jonas & Barry in the Home.
+For example, he appears as Jonas in some productions of Jonas & Barry in the Home, which Foster considers to be his favourite play.